thunderstroke325/feature-flags-co/FeatureFlagsCo.Docker/README.md

 Before running commands above, please make sure you have configured projects as a Docker version.

 1. In project FeatureFlags.APIs, set `ASPNETCORE_ENVIRONMENT` to `Local`.
 Right click on project "FeatureFlags.APIs" -> click on "Properties" -> choose tab "Debug" -> In "Environment variables" section, set `ASPNETCORE_ENVIRONMENT` to `Local` -> Save
 2. In file `FeatureFlagsCo.Portal/src/environments/environment.standalone.ts`, make sure you have configured with values you desired.

-Here is an example (running in local) of configuration
+Here is an example (running in local) of configuration of file `FeatureFlagsCo.Portal/src/environments/environment.standalone.ts`

-    asf
-    sdf
+    export const environment = {
+      production: false,
+      projectEnvKey: '',
+      url: 'http://localhost:5001',  // url of api service
+      name: 'Standalone',
+      statisticUrl: 'http://localhost:3000'   // url of grafana service };

 Commands for remove and clearning your docker service: